Pelosi bars Trump allies from Jan. 6 probe; GOP vows boycott

 “With respect for the integrity of the investigation, with an insistence on the truth and with concern about statements made and actions taken by these members, I must reject the recommendations of Representatives Banks and Jordan to the Select Committee," Pelosi said in a statement.

 The move is emblematic of the raw political tensions in Congress that have only escalated since the insurrection and raises the possibility that the investigation — the only comprehensive probe currently being conducted of the attack — will be done almost entirely by Democrats.
-Pelosi originally tried to create an independent investigation that would have been evenly split between the parties, but Senate Republicans blocked that approach in a vote last month.
+The House voted in May to create an independent investigation that would have been evenly split between the parties, but Senate Republicans blocked that approach in a vote last month.

 “Unless Speaker Pelosi reverses course and seats all five Republican nominees, Republicans will not be party to their sham process and will instead pursue our own investigation of the facts," McCarthy said.

-Shortly afterward, he blasted the Democratic leader in a news conference with all five members.
-“The only way to reverse this is to seat these five,” McCarthy said.

 It is unclear how McCarthy would lead a separate investigation, as the minority does not have the power to set up committees.
-But he said the panel has lost “all legitimacy” because Pelosi wouldn’t allow the Republicans to name their own members.
+He said the panel has lost “all legitimacy” because Pelosi wouldn’t allow the Republicans to name their own members.

 Most in the GOP have remained loyal to Trump despite the violent insurrection of his supporters that sent many lawmakers running for their lives.
 McCarthy wouldn’t say for weeks whether Republicans would even participate in the probe, but he sent the five names to Pelosi on Monday.